-Eligible retirees and their dependents can retain the same Health Center, Health Center-referral medical coverage and Health Center pharmacy benefits.
+Eligible retirees and their dependents can retain the same Health Center/Pharmacy services, and referral-based outside coverage.
 If you qualify, you may enroll in the Retiree Health Plan.
 To do this, you must bring your Medicare card into our Central Administration office and designate the Health Center to be a Medicare Part B (medical) provider.

 - There are no deductibles or co-insurances paid by the Retiree or Retiree’s spouse when using the Health Center except for pharmacy co-pays.